openharmony/drivers_peripheral/wlan/README.md

 1. Call the  **WifiConstruct**  function to create an  **IWiFi**  object.
 2. Use the created  **IWiFi**  object to call the  **start**  function to create a channel between the HAL and the driver and obtain the driver NIC information.
-3. Call the  **createFeature**  function to create an AP feature or station feature.
+3. Call the  **createFeature**  function to create an AP feature or STA feature.
 You can call functions to perform operations on the created feature \(use an AP feature as an example\).
 4. Call functions to perform operations, such as calling the  **setMacAddress**  function to set the MAC address and calling the  **getDeviceMacAddress**  function to obtain the device MAC address.
 5. Call the  **destroyFeature**  function to destroy the created feature.
 6. Call the  **stop**  function to stop the channel between the HAL and the driver.